microsoft/BotFramework-WebChat/SPEECH.md

 ### Text-to-speech audio format

-To conserve bandwidth, you can set the text-to-speech audio format to one that consume less bandwidth by modifying your integration code as below.
+To conserve bandwidth, you can set the text-to-speech audio format to one that consumes less bandwidth by modifying your integration code as below:

 ```diff
   renderWebChat({